Innovation and Strategic Network Formation: Model

 Each firm $i$ chooses a probability $p_i \in [0,1)$ of discovering this idea and pays investment cost $c(p_i)$.
 We will assume that $c$ is continuously differentiable, increasing, and convex with $c(0)=0$ and $\lim_{p \rightarrow 1^-} c(p)=\infty$.
 The realizations of discoveries are independent.

-A technology $t =\{i_1,\hdots,i_k\}$ consists of $k$ ideas $i_1,\hdots,i_k \in I$, where $k>1$ is an exogenous parameter capturing the complexity of technologies.\footnote{In the baseline model, the parameter $k$ is the same for all firms.} Each idea $i \in t$ must be discovered by the corresponding firm to be included in a technology.
+A \textbf{technology} $t =\{i_1,\hdots,i_k\}$ is a set of $k$ ideas $i_1,\hdots,i_k \in I$, where $k>1$ is an exogenous parameter capturing the complexity of technologies.\footnote{In the baseline model, the parameter $k$ is the same for all firms.} Each idea $i \in t$ must be discovered by the corresponding firm to be included in a technology.
 There are therefore $\binom{n}{k}$ potential technologies, and a firm $i$ can produce more than one technology.
+An equivalent interpretation, which we describe in Section~\ref{sec:discussion}, is that firms can explore many potential technologies and only a small fraction are feasible to bring to market.

 Each firm $i$ chooses a level of \textbf{openness} $q_i\in [0,1]$.
-Given choices $q_i$ and $q_j$, the interaction rate between $i$ and $j$ is
+Given choices $q_i$ and $q_j$, the interaction rate between $i$ and $j$ is $\iota(q_i,q_j)$.
+We will assume the multiplicative interaction rate except when a more general interaction rate is explicitly stated (in Theorem~\ref{thm:interaction}).
+The interaction rate determines the probability that firm $i$ learns from firm $j$ and vice versa, as described below.

 The timing of the model is simultaneous: firms choose actions $p_i$ and $q_i$ and then all learning occurs.
 We denote the vectors of actions by $(\mathbf{p},\mathbf{q})$.
 When actions are symmetric, we will refer to $p_i$ by $p$ and $q_i$ by $q$.